 - Find new customers who may have more disposable income

-- Get essentially free marketing by ranking high in Bing Places local search results
+- Get free marketing by ranking high in local search results

-Even if you don’t advertise on Bing, you’ll show up in organic search results, so you’re visible to an audience that may not use Google.
+Plus, you can combine the use of Bing Places to rank in local searches with Bing Ads to increase exposure for your brand even more.
+But even if you don’t advertise on Bing, you’ll appear in organic search results, making you visible to an audience that may not use Google.
 It’s an easy, free way to potentially gain more customers.

 Frequently Asked Questions (FAQs)

-Increase your business’ visibility by listing on Bing for Business and see how exposure to over 1 billion people per month can help boost your business.
-Similar to Google My Business, Bing Places for Business will help locals find you online, so that you can generate more in-person traffic and sales.
-What’s more is that it’s free and easy to use, so there’s nothing to lose, but a lot to gain from using Bing Places.
+Increase your business’ visibility by using Bing for business and see how exposure to over 1 billion people per month can help boost your business.
+Similar to Google My Business, your Bing listing will help locals find you online so that you generate more in-person and website traffic and sales.
+What’s more is that Bing Places for Business is free and easy to use, so you have nothing to lose.